LSST Strong Lensing Science Collaboration

 Graham Smith (gps at star.sr.bham.ac.uk) University of Birmingham, UK

-The SLSC collaboration was originally set-up and run by Phil Marshall (pjm at slac.stanford.edu), Chuck Keeton (keeton at physics.rutgers.edu) and Aprajita Verma (aprajita.verma at physics.ox.ac.uk) are previous co-chairs and form an advisory group for the SLSC along with Federica Bianco the Rubin Science Collaborations Coordinator.
+The SLSC collaboration was originally set-up and run by Phil Marshall (pjm at slac.stanford.edu).
+Phil, Chuck Keeton (keeton at physics.rutgers.edu), Aprajita Verma (aprajita.verma at physics.ox.ac.uk) and Timo Anguita (tanguita at gmail.com) are previous co-chairs and form an advisory group for the SLSC along with Will Clarkson the Rubin Science Collaborations Coordinator.

 For information on eligibility and how to apply to join the SLSC please go to the 'Apply' link on the above right menu or click here.